vkhangpham/taxonomy-generation/docs/modules/prompt-optimization.md

 - Stratified split (train/dev); early stop on no improvement over N trials.
 - Error taxonomy: duplicates, missed synonyms, over-extractions, JSON failures.
 - Report per-level deltas; never promote a variant that breaks invariants.
-- Run GEPA with `track_stats=True` (and optional MLflow upload) so each reflection cycle logs prompts, feedback, and scores for replayable manifests.citeturn8open0turn9open2
+- Persist lever sweeps: the optimization report now records `lever_trials` with the score and guardrail summary for every searched configuration, plus `selected_config` for the deployed choice.

 DSPy Integration Notes
 - Wrap extraction logic in typed DSPy `Signature` classes and compose them into a program so GEPA can serialize module traces and mutate prompts safely.citeturn9find0